luapower/luapower-all/nw.md

    with the initial window as arg#2.
 If any of them returns `false`, quitting
 	is aborted.
 3. `win:close'force'` is called on all windows (in reverse-creation order).
-   If new windows are created during this process, quitting is aborted.
 4. the app loop is stopped.

 Calling `quit()` when the loop is not running or while quitting